stationops/ecs-stateful-set/README.md

 This will compile the project and deploy the stack defined in `apachepinot.ts` using the AWS CDK.

+Each Pinot component corresponds to a Fargate task

 ### Pinot Dashboard Showing Servers

 ![Pinot Servers in Dashboard](demo/pinotservers.jpg)